What is the best way to extend a DBO class without affecting other DBO classes?

 };

-RE: What is the best way to extend a DBO class without affecting other DBO classes? - Added by Plug Gulp over 1 year ago
+RE: What is the best way to extend a DBO class without affecting other DBO classes? - Added by Plug Gulp about 2 years ago

 Thank you for the reply.
 The link provided in the reply is very helpful as well!